 — We take our content seriously.
 This article was written by a real person at BREL.

-Bidding wars don’t actually involve bids like an auction, and they aren’t actually wars.
+Real estate bidding wars don’t usually involve bids like an auction, and they aren’t actually wars.
 The term ‘bidding war’ is used to describe a situation where when more than one Buyer makes an offer on a property at the same time.
 Understanding the basics about multiple offer situations and having the knowledge to play the game will go a long way in making you feel more comfortable and help you get what you want.

 Who’s in Control